openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

     #- Setting the https_verify option below to False is highly discouraged
     #  for use in a production setting.
 This would make the communication
     #  path vulnerable to man-in-the-middle attacks.
 The default is True
     #  for a secure path.
+Also provide a location of your chosen CA's
+    #  certificates to avoid use of a random list of CAs provided by distros.
+    #  This configuration is set for each Nexus switch.
     https_verify=True
+    https_local_certificate=/home/user/certs

 .. end